ghostapplemonkey/ghostapplemonkey.github.io/Amazing_golfgame.md

 }
 ~~~

-Adding force to the ball code:
+The following code shows how we add force to the ball.
-  - clubmr is the mesh renderer of the club which shows the power of the ball.
+  - `clubmr` is the mesh renderer of the club which shows the power of the ball.
-  - power will increase and decrease when you hold the space in line 34~49.
+  - The power will increase and decrease when you hold the space key (controlled by the variable `is_increase`).
+  - `Time.deltaTime` allow us play this game on different computer, even the speed of computer is different, it feels same in the game.

 ~~~c#
 if(Input.GetKey("space")){